-Mathematics has the lowest pass rate of all subjects within Tanzania at only 15 per cent.
-I am working alongside other teachers at St John’s to improve this across the school.
+Mathematics has the lowest pass rate of all subjects in Tanzania at only 15 per cent of those taking the exams.
+I am working alongside other teachers at St John’s to improve this across the whole school.
 I am also making sure that we have the appropriate equipment in the school laboratories for use in science lessons and exams.

-Alongside my teaching role, I am also working with the school chaplain, helping to lead the church services at the Seminary and managing the team of pupil volunteers who preach and help out.
+Alongside my teaching role, I work with the school chaplain, helping to lead the church services at the Seminary across all ages and managing the team of pupil volunteers who preach and help out.
 I also speak in the morning services once a week (sometimes more if the chaplain is away as I cover for him).

 I grew up in Cornwall and completed a maths degree and teacher training.
 I then began looking and praying for a chance to make a difference in the world and a friend told me about Church Mission Society and St John’s.
 I saw an opportunity to be part of God’s mission and went to Tanzania initially for a one year placement, which was then extended to two, and I have now returned to continue my work long-term.